Damian34/git-repository-reader/README.md

 # Git Repository Reader

-## General Description

 The project is designed as an application based on two microservices.
 The architecture utilizes a message queue system (Kafka) to enable communication between services.
 The goal of the application is to retrieve commit data from specified Git repositories and store it in a MongoDB database.
-The project also features resilient communication through the use of Circuit Breaker and Retry patterns with **Resilience4j**, and utilizes Docker and Docker Compose for containerized environments.
+The project also features resilient communication through the use of Circuit Breaker and Retry patterns with Resilience4j, and utilizes Docker and Docker Compose for containerized environments.

 ### git-repository-reader-engine